-The Group determines at lease inception whether each lease is a finance lease or operating lease.
+The Group and the Company determines at lease inception whether each lease is a finance lease or operating lease.
 To classify each lease, the Group and the Company makes an overall assessment of whether the lease transfers substantially all of the risks and rewards incidental to ownership of the underlying asset to the lessee.